Phyllis Hyman: Early life and early career

 The eldest of seven children, Hyman was born in Philadelphia, Pennsylvania, United States, to Phillip, a World War II veteran, and Louise Hyman, a waitress at a local night club, and grew up in St. Clair Village, the South Hills section of Pittsburgh.
-Hyman's paternal great-grandparents were Ishmael and Cassandra (Cross) Hyman.

 After leaving Pittsburgh, Hyman started her music training at a music school.
 On graduation, she performed on a national tour with the group, New Direction, in 1971.
 After the group disbanded, she joined All the People and worked with another local group, The Hondo Beat.
 She appeared in the film Lenny (1974).
 She also did a two-year stint leading a band called "Phyllis Hyman and the P/H Factor."
 In 1975, music industry veteran Sid Maurer, and former Epic Records promoter Fred Frank, discovered and signed her to their Roadshow Records/Desert Moon imprint.

 Hyman moved to New York City, where she did background vocals on Jon Lucien's Premonition and worked in clubs.
 In 1975, when Norman Connors was laying tracks for You Are My Starship (1976), he could not get permission to use singer Jean Carne for the album.
 He heard about Phyllis Hyman, who was working at a club on the Upper West Side of Manhattan.
 One night, after a Jon Lucien concert at Carnegie Hall, he saw Hyman perform and offered her a spot as the female vocalist on his fourth album for Buddah Records.
 After the title song got airplay on jazz radio, You Are My Starship went Gold, catapulting the careers of Hyman, Norman Connors, and Michael Henderson to new heights.
 R&B radio jumped on board, and Connors and Hyman scored on the R&B chart with a remake of The Stylistics' "Betcha by Golly, Wow".